EDCD/EDMarketConnector/docs/Killswitches.md

 ### Versions

-Versions are checked using equality checks on `semantic_version.Version` instances.
-Meaning that **all** fields are checked (ie, Major, Minor, Patch, Prerelease, and Build).
+Versions are checked using contains checks on `semantic_version.SimpleSpec` instances.

 ## Plugin support